philmingdao/ansible-mingdao/docs/README.md

 ## Improve

-To take more users' need into consideration, we're continuing to improve the documentation.
+We will continue to improve the documentation.
 If you have any good idea, feel free to **Editing this page on GitHub** to give us feedback and we welcome you to fork this documentation on [GitHub](https://github.com/Websoft9/ansible-mingdao).

 ## Scope

-We have published the image library on the major Cloud Platforms and offered English and Chinese documents for guidance.
+We have published the application image file on the major Cloud Platforms and offered English and Chinese documents for guidance.
 Global users can get and use it with great convenience.